-“It is my understanding and belief that this is one of the primary forces that God placed into us at our birth.
+“It is my belief that this is one of the primary forces that God placed into us at our birth.
 What a wonderful world this would be if every single Christian could find this love and acceptance.

 “I realize that I am opening up a huge area when I address this with Christian singles.
 However, it is something that is very real and cannot be neglected… Are you tempted to take matters into your own hands and find a mate?
 Has the force to find a mate grown so huge that you are willing to pay any price to find one?”
 (Dr Jim Rives, from article “Advice for Christian Singles: take on ‘The Biggest Challenge to Face Single Christians'”)

 In all honesty, the need to love and be loved can sometimes blind people to overlook important issues that should be taken into consideration, especially when a person begins to find him or herself attracted to someone, thinking it will develop into something more someday.